This creamy satay chicken stir fry recipe with Udon noodles ticks a whole lot of boxes!

 Other dishes that go with satay chicken stir fry

 Storage and reheating

-Any leftovers will keep well in the fridge for up to three days.
-You can reheat it in the microwave, or tip it back in a hot pan with a splash of water.
-Heat until piping hot throughout.
+Leftovers from the chicken satay stir-fry can be stored in an airtight container in the fridge for up to three days.
+When reheating, you can either use the microwave or transfer it back to a hot pan with a splash of water.
+Make sure to heat it until it's piping hot throughout.

-You can swap the noodles for rice.
-Cook the rice separately and either add it to the stir fry as you would have with the noodles, or spoon the stir fry on top of the rice.
+To make this stir fry gluten-free, you can replace the noodles with rice.
+Cook the rice separately and then either add it to the stir fry as you would have done with the noodles or serve the stir fry on top of the rice.